 Music: Ian Mikyska

-Ticho po pěšině was a devised theatre piece premiered at the Činoherní studio in Ústí nad Labem on
+Ticho po pěšině is a devised theatre piece premiered at the Činoherní studio in Ústí nad Labem on

 You can see the trailer below or listen to some excerpts from the incidental music (scored for a hunting band of two horns, trumpet, and trombone) here.